 Summer Jobs Program

-As one of the top employers of the annual Summer Jobs Program, Mass General provides meaningful summer employment opportunities to more that 230 youth, a commitment we’ve made since 1991.
-MGH employs students from Boston, Chelsea and Revere.
+As one of the top employers of the annual Summer Jobs Program, Mass General provides meaningful summer employment opportunities to more than 230 youth, a commitment we’ve made since 1991.
+Mass General employs students from Boston, Chelsea and Revere.
 The departments and health centers that employ Summer Jobs students range from Anesthesia and the Center for Regenerative Medicine to the Charlestown, Chelsea and Revere HealthCare Centers to the Tissue Engineering Lab.
 As part of their summer experience at Mass General, students learn about jobs in health and science fields through weekly professional development and skills workshops.

 Program outcomes have been excellent.
 Between 2012 and 2019, 100% of our 186 students have graduated from high school.
 87% have entered post-secondary education, 53 have graduated from college, and 7 have earned graduate degrees.
 In 2019, one entered medical school and four more entered other graduate programs.
-17 of our Scholars are now or have been employed in full-time positions at Mass General or other Partners affiliates, and more than 90 are in college now.
+17 of our Scholars are now or have been employed in full-time positions at Mass General or other Mass General Brigham affiliates, and more than 90 are in college now.